Get the Right Insurance for Your Jewelry Store

 Worker’s compensation Insurance

 Workers' compensation insurance protects your employees if they’re injured on the job.
 This policy will cover medical treatment, rehab, and pay a portion of earnings until the employee returns to work.
 In return for this type of coverage, in most cases, it prohibits the employee from suing the business.
-This coverage is purchased separately
+This coverage option is purchased separately

 Consider a Business Owners Policy